 Hours: Sunday-Saturday, 8am-6am

-WHERE TO EAT IN THE GREAT RIVER VALLEY Alton, Illinois
+WHERE TO EAT AT IN THE MEETING OF THE GREAT RIVERS ALTON Illinois

 Grafton Winery & Brewhaus is located in heart of historic Grafton and offers award-winning wine, an ample beer selection, and a diverse menu that changes by the season.
 The evening ambiance on the rooftop patio makes for the perfect romantic setting.
 For only $5, sip on a wine flight in which you receive five different tokens to use towards any of their award-winning wines and keep the souvenir tasting glass.
 Indulge in one of many delicious menu options such as Pan Seared Salmon with wild rice, Swiss chard, and seasonal vegetables or the Chicken Andouille Alfredo with sweet peppers, chicken, shrimp, and andouille sausage in a cajun cream sauce linguine.